Starship Troopers (film): Critical response

 Starship Troopers received generally negative reviews and was unpopular with critics and audiences on release.
 (Note: Attributed to multiple references:) Audience polls by CinemaScore found that moviegoers gave the film an average grade of "C+" on an A+ to F scale.

 Many reviewers did not interpret Starship Troopers as a satire and believed that its fascist themes were sincere.
 (Note: Attributed to multiple references:) An editorial in The Washington Post described the film as pro-fascist, made, directed, and written by Nazis.
 (Note: Attributed to multiple references:) Stephen Hunter said the film was "spiritually" and "psychologically" Nazi and born of a Nazi-like imagination.
 Hunter described it as a "perversion" of Erich Maria Remarque's 1929 novel, All Quiet on the Western Front, which portrays the physical and mental tolls of war, by glorifying the horrors of war.
-Others, such as Empire, argued that the "constant fetishizing of weaponry" and "[Aryan] cast", combined with the militaristic imagery in RoboCop and Total Recall, made it seem as though Verhoeven admired Heinlein's world more than he claimed.
+Others, such as Adam Smith of Empire, argued that the "constant fetishizing of weaponry" and "[Aryan] cast", combined with the militaristic imagery in RoboCop and Total Recall, made it seem as though Verhoeven admired Heinlein's world more than he claimed.
 Some critics, such as Roger Ebert and Owen Gleiberman, recognized the satire, but often found that this commentary was indistinguishable from the promotion of the fascist utopia it was satirizing.
 Salon argued that even with good satire, it is "self-defeatingly stupid" to use it in a story that wants its audience to care about its characters, and that Starship Troopers fails to replace Heinlein's themes with a worthwhile ideal.
 The Los Angeles Times wrote that Verhoeven had "lost his touch" with satire by failing to respect his audiences' intelligence and make the world of Starship Troopers interesting or convincing.